Self-assessment tax return: A guide on how to complete it (update for 2024/2025)

 “The self-employed can claim for only receipted expenses.”

-A late-filing financial penalty is added to the tax due.
-If your tax return is submitted within 2 months of the submission deadline, the surcharge will be 5%.
+A late-filing surcharge is added to the tax due.
+If your tax return is submitted within two months of the submission deadline, the surcharge will be 5% of the tax due (excluding preliminary tax).

-But perhaps even more worrying than a financial penalty is that if you’re late filing your tax return, it could potentially trigger Revenue to carry out a tax audit on your financial affairs—and that’s not something you’d want to invite upon yourself.
+But perhaps even more worrying than a financial penalty is that if you’re late filing your tax return, it could potentially trigger Revenue to carry out a tax audit on your financial affairs because timely filing is one of the indicators used in Revenue’s risk profiling systems—and that’s not something you’d want to invite upon yourself.

 A final word of advice—don’t leave filing your tax return to the very last minute.

-On deadline day, ROS could slow down because many of the other 700,000 approx self-assessed taxpayers are trying to log in.
+On deadline day, ROS could slow down because many of the other around 700,000 self-assessed taxpayers are trying to log in.

 So give yourself the time to make sure your numbers are correct, you have the required information to hand and you file your self-assessment tax return in plenty of time.